pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-lambda-provisioned-concurrency-no-cold-starts/index.md

 There are a few drawbacks with this approach:

 * If a valid request comes at the same time as warming requests, it might hit a cold start.
-* Extra logic is needed in the Lambda code to detect warming requests and short-circuit instead of doing useful work.
+* Extra logic is needed in the Lambda code to detect warming requests and short-circuit them instead of doing useful work.
 * CloudWatch rules require additional setup and management.
 * The result is still best-effort: Lambda still recycles workers from time to time.